leonstoelbi/Clustering-stocks-project/README.md

 Please read the README file before running the program.

-This program is doing the following:
+This program is doing the following for NASDAQ 100 and the SP 500 stocks seperately to compare the results:
-1.
+1. Get historical prices for the index, oil, gold and natural gas
-2.
+2. Get the stock information including ticker and sector via webscraping
-3.
+3. Get the prices for each stock and merge the dataframes to get one dataframe conatining all the information required
-4.
+4. Run a regression on the stock data set to see what drives stock prices
-5.
+5. Use machine learning algorythms for clustering the stocks in groups based on their dependencies
 6. Visualizes the results with pie charts for every industry showing the number stocks per group.